A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model

 for every $\tau$ and $t$ and for every $\X , \Y \in B_{\X_{0}}^{M,T}$.
 We have then

 and also

 For small enough $T$ the operator $C$ is a contraction from $B_{\X_{0}}^{M,T}$ into itself, therefore it has only one fixed point.
-This proves the local existence and uniqueness theorem for the extended version of (\ref{integro}).
-If we take $\X_{0}=(0,y_{0})$ with $y_{0}>0$ then, restricting the domain of existence to an interval $\left[0,T^{*}\right)$ if necessary, we have by continuity $|x(t)|\leq L$ and $\dot{x}(t)=y(t)>0$ for every $t\in\left[0,T^{*}\right)$ obtaining therefore the unique solution to the original (non-extended) problem.
+This proves local existence and uniqueness for the extended version of (\ref{integro}).
+If we take $\X_{0}=(0,y_{0})$ with $y_{0}>0$ then, restricting the domain of existence to an interval $\left[0,T^{*}\right)$ if necessary, we have by continuity $x(t)\leq L$ and $\dot{x}(t)=y(t)>0$ for every $t\in\left[0,T^{*}\right)$, hence obtaining the unique solution to the original (non-extended) problem.